25 Dec 2022

 We are looking for sermon transcribers/transcript reviewers.

 Email [email protected] to serve or to report transcription errors.

 Christmas is a time for festivities, for celebration, for gifts and for exchange of gifts.
 So my son asked my wife some time back, what will I have for Christmas?
 My wife answered almost immediately, you have Jesus Christ.

 I don't think my son was looking forward to that answer.
-And maybe some of you would say, that's very cliche.
-That's something you say for the sake of saying, but no, I think my wife really means it.
+And maybe some of you would say, that's very cliché, that's something you say for the sake of saying.
+But no, I… I think my wife really means it.
 She believes that the best gift for my son is the Lord Jesus Christ.
 And I absolutely agree with her.

-Oh, Matthias say water and food very good, that was what I thought.
-Maybe some were more godly here or more holy, you'll say Father, Son, Holy Spirit.
-But almost immediately, the boy who was asked this question responded, TV, handphone computer, different generation we live in.
+Oh, Matthias say water and food.
+Very good!
+That was what I thought.
+Maybe some who are more godly here or more holy, you'll say Father, Son, Holy Spirit.
+But almost immediately, the boy who was asked this question responded: TV, handphone, computer!
+Different generation we live in.

 Let me illustrate this.
-Before we went on a trip to US, my father gave my sons a certain amount of money, to me, too much.
+Before we went on a trip to US, my father gave my sons a certain amount of money.
+To me, too much.
 But he gave them a certain amount of money so that they can buy whatever they want.
-And of course, my sons were reminded, would be repeatedly reminding us, I have this sum of money you know.
+And of course my sons would reminded, would be repeatedly reminding us, I have this sum of money you know.

 But it's not him alone.
 He's just showing me who we are.
 In reality, we all are always looking for the next thing that will satisfy us.
 But let me tell you, there's nothing in this world that can satisfy the cavernous longing in your human heart.

 The reason is because we are created by God and we are created for God.
 The human heart is made to adore and to know and to worship and to relate with God and nothing else can fill this heart.
 It was Augustine, a Christian who lived a long time ago who famously said the human heart is restless until it finds its rest in God.